Vision & Mission

 WAF++ & CNCF alignment

-Governance and community structure are inspired by proven open-source models (e.g., CNCF): Working Groups, RFCs, transparency.
+Governance and community structure are inspired by proven open-source models such as CNCF: Working Groups, RFCs, and radical transparency.

 WAF++ & audits

-WAF++ is audit-friendly: criteria are documented, decisions traceable, and improvements can be versioned.
+WAF++ is audit-friendly: criteria are documented, decisions traceable, and improvements can be versioned — making it compliance-ready by design.

-At project launch, Pillar 2 (Cost Optimization) and Pillar 7 (Sovereign) are the first “active” pillars.
-In parallel, we are expanding governance, community processes, and roadmap rituals.
+At project launch, Pillar 2 (Cost Optimization) and Pillar 7 (Sovereign) are the first active pillars.
+Governance, community processes, and roadmap rituals are being built in parallel.

 Cost Optimization